--1.3.
+1.3.
 Does the multisectoral strategy address the following key populations, settings and cross-cutting issues?

-Men who have sex with men:

-Migrants/mobile populations:

-Orphans and other vulnerable children:

-People with disabilities:

-People who inject drugs:

-Sex workers:

-Transgendered people:

-Women and girls:

-Young women/young men:

-Other specific vulnerable subpopulations:
+Men who have sex with men: Yes Migrants/mobile populations: Yes Orphans and other vulnerable children: No People with disabilities: No People who inject drugs: Yes Sex workers: Yes Transgendered people: No Women and girls: No Young women/young men: Other specific vulnerable subpopulations:

 Yes

 Prisons:

 Yes

 Schools:

 Yes

 Workplace:

 Yes

 Addressing stigma and discrimination:

 Yes

 Gender empowerment and/or gender equality:

 No

-HIV and poverty: No
+HIV and poverty:

+No

 Human rights protection:

 Yes

 Involvement of people living with HIV:

 Yes

 IF NO, explain how key populations were identifed?:

 1.4.
-What are the identified key populations and vulnerable groups for HIV programmes in the country [write in]?:

-Young People, MSM, IDU, CSW, PLWHA, migrant workers, imprisoned persons, people with STI 1.5.
+What are the identified key populations and vulnerable groups for HIV programmes in the country [write in]?: Young People, MSM, IDU, CSW, PLWHA, migrant workers, imprisoned persons, people with STI

+1.5.
 Does the multisectoral strategy include an operational plan?: Yes

-1.5.
-Does the multisectoral strategy include an operational plan?. les
+1.6.
+Does the multisectoral strategy or operational plan include

 a) Formal programme goals?:

-Yes b) Clear towards on milestance?
+Yes

-b) Clear targets or milestones?: Yes
+b) Clear targets or milestones?:

+Yes

 c) Detailed costs for each programmatic area?:

 Yes

 d) An indication of funding sources to support programme implementation?:

 Yes

 e) A monitoring and evaluation framework?:

-Yes

-1.7

 1.7.
-Has the country ensured "full involvement and participation" of civil society in the development of the
+Has the country ensured "full involvement and participation" of civil society in the development of the multisectoral strategy?:

-multisectoral strategy?:

--

 1.8.
 Has the multisectoral strategy been endorsed by most external development partners (bi-laterals, multilaterals)?:

--

 1.9.
-Have external development partners aligned and harmonized their HIV-related programmes to the national
+Have external development partners aligned and harmonized their HIV-related programmes to the national multisectoral strategy?:

-multisectoral strategy?:

 Yes, all partners

-2. Has the country integrated HIV into its general development plans such as in: (a) National Development Plan;

-(b) Common Country Assessment / UN Development Assistance Framework; (c) Poverty Reduction Strategy; and (d) sector-wide approach?:
+2. Has the country integrated HIV into its general development plans such as in: (a) National Development Plan; (b) Common Country Assessment / UN Development Assistance Framework; (c) Poverty Reduction Strategy; and (d) sector-wide approach?: Yes

-Yes

-□2.1.
-IF YES, is support for HIV integrated in the following specifc development plans?
+-2.1.
+IF YES, is support for HIV integrated in the following specifc development plans?-

 Common Country Assessment/UN Development Assistance Framework:

 National Development Plan:

--

 Poverty Reduction Strategy:

--

 Sector-wide approach:

-Other [write in]:

-Millenium Development Goals, National HIV/AIDS Prevetnion Program
+Other [write in]: Millenium Development Goals, National HIV/AIDS Prevetnion Program =2.2.

--2.2.
 IF YES, are the following specifc HIV-related areas included in one or more of the development plans?